AhmadRazaJamal/FasCab/README.md

 ## How to Run

-Inorder to run this application download the latest version of [Android Studio](https://developer.android.com/studio) and then open the files in your studio to run.
+In order to run this application download the latest version of [Android Studio](https://developer.android.com/studio) and then open the files in your studio to run.
 The APK files for the application has been provided.
 The hardcoded default logIn info is
 username: *user* & password: *password*.
-The application has been configured to work on Android devices with APK >= 29, so choose that option for AVD.
+The application has been configured to work on Android devices with **APK >= 29**, so choose that option for AVD.

 ## About